patil202/SQL_Projects/README.md

 -Projects span various sectors, showcasing SQL's role in decision-making.

-You can find the dataset on Google Drive for practice or better understanding.
+You can find the dataset on #GoogleDrive for practice or better understanding.